 Contributing to your 401k to receive full match

 OK, so now you’ve got an emergency fund, nice work.
 Now you should use some of those extra dollars to contribute to your employer sponsored 401k plan if you have access to one.
 Contribute as much as necessary to get the full match from your employer.
 This one should be self explanatory (if it isn’t go read my post All About 401k Plans and pay attention to the bits about employer matches).
-Free money, really.
-Go do it.
+It’ free money, really.

 So now you have an emergency fund, you’ve contributed to your 401k and you still have some leftover money.
 Great!
 Now you should split your leftover money in half and do two things: fund an IRA and put some money in a savings account for other goals (new house, vacation, children’s college, etc.)